John Maraganore: Career

 Since his departure at Alnylam, Maraganore is the principal of JMM Innovation, LLC, committed to the advancement of transformative medicines to patients through investment, board and strategic advisory services.
 He serves as a Venture Partner or Advisor to a number of investment firms including Arch Venture Partners, Atlas Ventures, Blackstone Life Sciences, Jefferies Financial Services, and RTW Investments.
-He is a director of Beam Therapeutics, Kymera Therapeutics, Rapport Therapeutics, and Takeda Pharmaceuticals.
-He is also on the board and/or founder of a number of privately held biotechnology companies, including Aera Therapeutics, Axion Bio, City Therapeutics, Corsera Health, Gemma Biotherapeutics, Hemab Therapeutics, Merida Biosciences, Orbital Therapeutics, and Vilya Therapeutics, amongst other stealth companies.
+He is a director of a number of publicly traded biopharmaceutical companies, including Beam Therapeutics, Hemab Therapeutics, Kymera Therapeutics, Rapport Therapeutics, and Takeda Pharmaceuticals.
+He is also on the board and/or founder of a number of privately held biotechnology companies, including Aera Therapeutics, Brixton Biosciences, City Therapeutics, Corsera Health, Gemma Biotherapeutics, Mérida Biosciences, Protego Bio, Tevard Biosciences, amongst other companies.
 He is also a strategic advisor for a number of public and private biotechnology companies advancing biomedical innovation to patients.

 Maraganore was the chair of the Biotechnology Innovation Organization also known as BIO from 2017 to 2019, was appointed chair emeritus in 2022, and serves as a member of BIO's board.
 In addition, he is a director of the Termeer Foundation, which advances the legacy of the late Henri Termeer, on the advisory board of Ariadne Labs, which focuses on health system innovations, a director of Nucleate, a student-led organization facilitating the formation of pioneering life sciences companies, and a director of CHDI Foundation, committed to accelerating therapeutics for Huntington’s Disease.
 He is also chair of the advisory board for n-Lorem, committed to advancing medicines for patients with nano-rare diseases, and a member of the MGH Research Institute's advisory council.
+He is on the Advisory Board of the Innovative Genomics Institute at the University of California, Berkeley, serves on the Visiting Committee of the Biology Department for the Massachusetts Institute of Technology, and is Chair of the Therapeutics Discovery Institute at The University of Chicago.

-Finally, Maraganore is an active mentor to emerging leaders across the biotechnology industry.
+Finally, Maraganore is a mentor to leaders across the biotechnology industry.